-The Music ATAR course encourages students to explore a range of musical experiences, developing their musical skills, understanding, creative and expressive potential, through the genre of Contemporary/Popular Music.
-The course consists of a written component, incorporating aural skills, theory and composition, cultural and historical analysis; and a practical component focused on solo and group performance opportunities.
-The practical component can be delivered in a different context (such as Music Theatre or Jazz), independent of the written component, and students can choose to perform on an instrument or voice focusing on this different context.
-Students are required to have two weekly instrumental lessons to assist with the practical component of the course, incorporating technical requirements and repertoire preparation.
+The Music ATAR course encourages students to explore a range of musical experiences, developing their musical skills, understanding, creative and expressive potential, through the genres of Contemporary, Jazz, Music Theatre, and Western Art Music.
+The course consists of a written component, incorporating music literacy, music analysis, composition and a practical component focused on solo and group performance opportunities.
+The practical component can be delivered in a different context (such as Contemporary, Jazz, Music Theatre, and Western Art Music.) independent of the written component, and students can choose to perform on an instrument or voice focusing on this different context.